sandracormos/LearnAi/TrivAiWeb/README.md

   These are vector-based, so they stay sharp at any size and are easy to recolor through CSS.
 - `Lottie animations` for loading, confetti, winner feedback, and dashboard visuals.
   They are JSON animations rendered in the browser, which makes them lighter and easier to reuse than video files.
+- `Static PNG previews` for the same animation set.
+  These are useful in documentation and presentation material when you want a quick visual reference without playing the animation.
 - `Avatar composition` built from layered parts such as face, hair, accessories, clothing, and background.
   The avatar is assembled from separate visual layers, which makes it customizable without needing a new image for every variation.
 - `Theme switching` that updates the same interface between light and dark visual modes.